Spin42/buildroot-android/README.md

-# Buildroot for Fairphone2 - NOT YET FULLY WORKING, UNDER HEAVY DEVELOPMENT
+# Buildroot for Fairphone2 - UNDER DEVELOPMENT, USE AT YOUR OWN RISK

 ## Prerequisite